 7. Selection criteria

-Scholarships Committee to an eligible applicant on the basis ofâ€”
+7.1 The scholarship is awarded by the Scholarships Committee toÂ an eligible applicant on the basis ofâ€”

 (a) academic achievement as evidenced by their academic record;

-based on academic referee reports, relevant research experience, and publications, if applicable; and
+(b) research potential based on academic referee reports, relevant research experience, and publications, if applicable; and

 8. Application procedure